 It is the aim of the Foundation that the projects that it funds will have long-term impact beyond immediate key performance indicators and outputs.
-In your Health and Disability application, you will be asked to select up to five long-term outcomes.
-If only one or two apply, that is fine.
+In your Health and Disability application, you will be asked to select up to three long-term outcomes.

 - Improved health and wellbeing